Example secondary IDSR

 Guidance

-Absence data is based on 2 terms for 2022/23 and 3 terms for 2021/22.
-The chart shows when the school percentage for absence or persistent absentees was in the highest or lowest 20% for all schools or for similar schools.
-Similar means the same phase of education and with a similar level of deprivation (in the same income deprivation affecting children index quintile).
+School-level absence data is based on 2 terms for 2023/24, and 3 terms for 2022/23 and 2021/22.
+The chart shows when the school percentage for absence or persistent absentees was in the highest or lowest 20% for ‘all schools’ or for ‘schools with a similar level of deprivation’.
+For the ‘all schools’ comparison, schools are compared with other schools in the same phase: primary (including middle deemed primary) or secondary (including middle deemed secondary and all throughs).
+Special schools are compared against the national distribution for secondary schools.
+For the ‘schools with a similar level of deprivation’ comparison, schools are compared with other schools in the same phase of education and with a similar level of deprivation (in the same IDACI quintile based on deprivation of the pupils in the school cohort).

 Comparison data is only shown when the school is in the highest or lowest 20%.